isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-But what if you can get significant better performance by not making a temporary copy?
+But what if you can get significantly better performance by not making a temporary copy?
 Consider a simple `Vector` intended for a domain where assignment of large, equal-sized `Vector`s is common.
 In this case, the copy of elements implied by the `swap` implementation technique could cause an order of magnitude increase in cost:

     template<typename T>
     class Vector {